A500 road

 The A500 is a major primary A road in Staffordshire and Cheshire, England.
 It is dual carriageway for most of its length and connects Nantwich, junctions 16 and 15 of the M6 motorway with the city of Stoke-on-Trent.
 It is 19 miles long.

 The road was built to provide links between Stoke-on-Trent and the M6, before being extended to Nantwich.
 Construction has taken place over several stages, beginning in 1962, with the final section of the original route being completed similar to the original plans in 2006.
 As a trunk road, the section between junction 15 and 16 of the M6 is maintained by the Highways Agency whilst the section past junction 16 is maintained by Cheshire East council.
 In 2004, the road was stated as carrying 60,000 vehicles a day through Stoke.

 It is known locally as the "D-Road" or "Potteries D-Road", after its configuration.
-The originally planned route of the road joins junctions 15 and 16 of the M6 in a 'D' shape, and was represented in the logo used by the Corportion of Stoke when promoting the road.
+The originally planned route of the road joins junctions 15 and 16 of the M6 in a 'D' shape, and was represented in the logo used by the Corporation of Stoke when promoting the road.
 D is also the Roman numeral representing the number 500, the number assigned to the completed road.